Null Lens™

 Before execution

-Lens defines and signs the record before retrieval, tool use, routing, or downstream agent execution.
+Creates the scope record before retrieval, tool use, routing, or downstream agent execution.

 Prompts, logs, traces, and model outputs can help explain what happened after execution.
-They do not create a signed pre-execution record of what the request was explicitly authorized to do.
-Lens fills that control gap.
+They do not prove which resource, task, event, or requirement was in scope before the agent ran.

-- Prompts and logs are treated as evidence of intent.
+- Prompts and logs become the only evidence of what was asked.

-- Scope is inferred from behavior, outputs, or outcomes.
+- Scope is inferred from behavior, outputs, or outcomes after the fact.

-- Security, legal, and engineering debate the record after the fact.
+- Security, legal, and engineering debate what was actually in scope.

-- No signed, versioned pre-execution artifact exists to verify against.
+- No signed pre-execution record exists to compare against.

-- Declared scope is recorded before downstream execution.
+- Requested resources, tasks, events, and requirements are recorded before downstream execution.

-- AIR is returned in a fixed response contract.
+- A signed record is returned in a fixed response contract.

 - Integrity can be independently verified by customer systems.

-- Security, legal, and engineering reference the same artifact.
+- Security, legal, and engineering reference the same pre-execution record.

-- Downstream controls evaluate against a signed pre-execution record.
+- Downstream systems can compare what happened against the signed record.

 Next: where Lens sits in the execution path.